MICA regulations

 MiCA regulations in Romania 2024

-MiCA regulations in Romania In the context of a rapidly developing crypto market, Romania, like other European Union countries, is preparing for the introduction of a new regulatory standard, the Market in Cryptoassets Regulation (MiCA), which aims to establish a uniform legal framework for cryptoassets in the EU.
-In Romania, as across the EU, MiCA will come into force in the coming years, providing a framework to protect investors, ensure market transparency and prevent financial crime.
+In the context of a vigorously developing crypto market, Romania is ready, along with other European Union countries, for the introduction of a new regulatory standard-the Market in Cryptoassets Regulation, or MiCA-which will establish a uniform legal framework of cryptoassets in the EU.
+Like elsewhere in the EU, MiCA will be implemented in Romania in a couple of years’ time by offering an effective structure meant to protect investors, ensure the transparency of markets, among other things, preventing financial crimes.

 Key aspects of MiCA for the Romanian market